|

 feet in depth.
 If all the continents were placed inside it, there would

 still be room for another Asia.
 So it is big, really big.
+If

 the Pacific Ocean dried up and we had to refill it, how long would it